vega113/cshar-unit-test/examples/bug_identification.md

 }
 ```

-Now, we create a unit test for the Reverse method using a testing framework like Xunit:
+Now, we create a unit test for the Reverse method:

 ```csharp
 using Microsoft.VisualStudio.TestTools.UnitTesting;